ahomer/pandas-go/README.md

 ### Prerequisites

 You need to install python,such as python 3 from https://www.python.org/.
-And you should install the pandas using pip.
+Then you can install the pandas and jupyter using pip.

 ```
 pip install pandas
+pip install jupyter
 ```

 ### Getting Started

-Just clone the the repo or open the python files.
+Just clone the the repo or open the notebook files.

 ### Content